JoshOrndorff/recipes/text/2-appetizers/2-storage-values.md

 Storage is used for data that should be kept between blocks and accessible to future transactions.
 Most runtimes will have many storage values, and together the storage values make up the blockchain's "state".
 The storage values themselves are _not_ stored in the blocks.
-Instead the blocks contain extrinsics which represent _changes_ to the storage values.
+Instead the blocks contain extrinsics that represent _changes_ to the storage values.
 It is the job of each node in a blockchain network to keep track of the current storage.
 The current state of storage can be determined by executing all of the blocks in the chain.